Main Text starts here.

 Adjusted profit

-The number of new policies for individual insurance continued to increase by 26.5% year on year to 795 thousand.
+The number of new policies for individual insurance decreased by 52.3% year on year to 248 thousand due to the impact of the decrease in sales of lump-sum payment whole life insurance, etc.

-While the number of policies in force decreased by 4.5% to 18,810 thousand from the end of the previous fiscal year, the number of new-category* policies in force decreased by only 2.4% from the end of the previous fiscal year, which was a smaller decrease than in the previous fiscal year, due to an increase in the number of new policies, and we continue to aim for a swift turnaround and recovery in the new category.
+The number of policies in force decreased by 3.1% to 18,219 thousand from the end of the previous fiscal year.
+We continue to aim for a swift turnaround and recovery in the new category*.

 (Individual Insurance)